MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/fundamental-concepts-for-content-management.md

 -   However, when a distribution point is configured with **Allow clients to use this site system as a fallback source location for content**, that distribution point is only offered as a valid content source to any client that cannot get a deployment from one of its preferred distribution points.

 For information about the different content location and fallback scenarios, see [Content source location scenarios](../../../core/plan-design/hierarchy/content-source-location-scenarios.md).
-For information about bsoundary groups, see [Boundary groups for versions 1511,1602, and 1606](/sccm/core/servers/deploy/configure/boundary-groups-for-1511-1602-and-1606).
+For information about boundary groups, see [Boundary groups for versions 1511,1602, and 1606](/sccm/core/servers/deploy/configure/boundary-groups-for-1511-1602-and-1606).

 ## Network bandwidth
  To help manage the amount of network bandwidth that's used when you distribute content, you can use the following options:

--   Use prestaged content:  A process of transferring content to a distribution point without relying on  Configuration Manager to distribute the content across the network.
+-   **Use prestaged content**:  A process of transferring content to a distribution point without relying on  Configuration Manager to distribute the content across the network.

--   Use scheduling and throttling: Configurations that help you control when and how content is distributed to distribution points.
+-   **Use scheduling and throttling**: Configurations that help you control when and how content is distributed to distribution points.

 For more information, see [Manage network bandwidth](/sccm/core/plan-design/hierarchy/manage-network-bandwidth).